PitPik/circularjs/documentation/API.md

 #### `cr-cloak`

 This does actually nothing to the component.
-This attribute just disapears after the component is rendered and attached to the DOM.
+This attribute just disappears after the component is rendered and attached to the DOM.
 This can be used to have a class `[cr-cloak] { display: none }` in your CSS if you wish.

 ### Methods inside components